 Creating your first Workspace

-ZenHub Extension: Alternatively, you can create your first Workspace from directly within GitHub.
-To do this, make sure you have installed the ZenHub extension on Chrome or Firefox.
-You can then navigate to the ZenHub tab from within one of your GitHub repositories.
+Zenhub Extension: Alternatively, you can create your first Workspace directly within GitHub.
+To do this, make sure you have installed the Zenhub extension on Chrome or Firefox.
+You can then navigate to the Zenhub tab from within one of your GitHub repositories.
 From here you will be prompted to create a Workspace

 You can then give your Workspace a name and a description!

 Workspace names have to be unique within Zenhub.
 No two Zenhub Workspaces can be named the same.
 Names are searched independent of case—If you name one Workspace Design and attempt to name a second design, you'll be prompted to create a unique name.

 Once you have added a name and description for your Workspace you can then add any repositories you would like to be part of this Workspace.
 You can add multiple repositories to the Workspace by selecting the Add a repo + option.